-I remember the first time I tasted the magical southern concoction that is shrimp and grits.
-It has since become my personal mission to try this dish at every spot in town.
+I remember the first time I tasted the amazing southern concoction that is shrimp and grits.
+It has since become my personal mission to try this dish at every restaurant in town.

 I remember how excited I was opening a package that came in the mail containing Omaha Steaks, a little taste of home.

 I remember the magic of seeing my first sea turtle nest hatch.